Today's campus protests aren't nearly as big or violent as those last century -- at least, not yet

 Robert Korstad, who protested in the 1960s and is now a professor emeritus of public policy at Duke University in Durham, North Carolina, does see comparisons.

 Then, as now, they were protesting a violent war.
-And now, in addition, students have been through the equivalent of a war, said Korstad, with the country's rash of mass shootings and the murder of George Floyd by Minnesota police.
+And now, in addition, students have felt pervasive conflict, said Korstad, with the country's rash of mass shootings and the murder of George Floyd by Minnesota police.

 “I’m really thinking about what’s motivating these young people and what they’ve grown up with and thinking about over their short lifetime,” he says.